 Ms. Bosworth has volunteered for numerous non-profits, primarily supporting women’s needs in the Science Technology Engineering and Math (STEM) field as well as domestic violence – in Board positions as well as providing direct service.
 She volunteers as a Spanish interpreter at a Healthcare Clinic that serves low-income individuals

-Dr. Scott Collins, Chief Technology Officer and VP of Research and Development at TeVido BioDevices, is an accomplished leader with 23 years expertise spanning engineering, the life sciences, biodevices, corporate strategy, operations, design, and consulting including 14 years of proven leadership experience spanning all aspects of forming, growing and selling a technology company.
+Dr. Scott Collins, Chief Technology Officer and President of Research and Development at TeVido BioDevices, is an accomplished leader with 23 years expertise spanning engineering, the life sciences, biodevices, corporate strategy, operations, design, and consulting including 14 years of proven leadership experience spanning all aspects of forming, growing and selling a technology company.

 At Arrhythmia Research Technology he led internal engineering development and designed a biological data acquisition system that analyzed electrophysiological signals in real time.
 The system was launched and used by cardiologists in the research market.
 Next, Collins designed a portable acquisition system that spanned the research and clinical markets, providing a way for clinicians to move their research to the bedside quicker in a way similar to what later became the iPhone / apps store in the consumer market.

 Subsequently, Dr. Collins formed and grew a business in the IT space that advised companies on how to utilize technology effectively to meet business objectives.
 He successfully exited this business to pursue a PhD in Biomedical Engineering, where he set up two state of the art stem cell and tissue engineering labs, developed imaging protocols for complex 3D cell cultures and created or enhanced several protocols related to de novo microvascular channel formation–fundamental to the fields of tissue engineering and regenerative medicine.